This Rules page will be very different from what you most likely would be accustomed to.

 Since digital and CW signals all get automatically spotted by the RBN beacon network, we feel it only fair to let SSB signals get spotted by self spotting.
 We also HIGHLY encourage people that are in Search and pounce mode, to have their logger activated that it automatically spots any contacts made.

-This was sadly rarely used.
+In the 2023 events, This was sadly rarely used.
 SPOT SPOT SPOT!
 Spot others, Spot yourself.
 One Common comment from the Sprint was they couldn't find people to contact!
 But no one was spotting, AND everyone was looking for people CQing.

 No one was CQing, if everyone is looking and no one is CQing there is no one to contact!
 SPOT SPOT and CQ CQ CQ!!!!